 The breakdown of human relationships can cause great stress, anxiety and problems especially where children are involved.
 The process of separation and divorce is rarely easy.

 Our aim is always to attempt to deal with the divorce procedure or civil partnership dissolution as painlessly for you as we can.
 Whilst this cannot always be achieved – much depends on an individual client’s own requirements and the way in which the other party to the case proceeds – we will always attempt to seek such a course for you.
 We will look to solutions to solve any problems between the parties and not to add to the antagonism.

-If there are children involved in your relationship, you cannot apply for a decree absolute unless the court is satisfied that satisfactory arrangements have been made for them.
-When the petition is filed, a statement is given to the court setting out the arrangements which have been made for the children.
-If the court is concerned that the arrangements may not be satisfactory, it can require the parties to attend a hearing at which the arrangements for the children will be considered.
+If there are children involved in your relationship, you cannot apply for a decree absolute unless the Court is satisfied that satisfactory child arrangements have been made for them.
+When the petition is filed, a statement is given to the Court setting out the arrangements which have been made for the children.
+If the Court is concerned that the arrangements may not be satisfactory, it can require the parties to attend a hearing at which the arrangements for the children will be considered.

 Who is responsible for the welfare of the children when a marriage breaks up?

 Where children are born during the course of the marriage, both parents have parental responsibility.

 “All the rights, duties, powers, responsibility and authority which by law a parent has in relation to a child and his property”.